 - Lines of Business

 Companies with fewer than ten employees typically do not need to use GL Variables.
-GL variables are flexible and can be changed, but typically don't change often unless the company has grown significantly or changed business models.
+GL variables are flexible and can be changed, but typically don't change often unless the company has grown significantly or changed its business model.

 Labor Variable 1-2

 Labor variables are used to track categories of labor for reporting.
-There are 2 labor variables that are available for entry on the time card line.
+There are two labor variables that are available for entry on the time card line.
 A user can tag time card line data to the variables.
 Labor variables are typically used to aggregate time entry in the areas listed below: